Note: Changes in the following standards and policies may go into effect periodically.

 Leave of Absence

 Students wishing to step away from their program of study but intending to return at a later time, are expected to request a leave of absence.
 Students may request a leave of absence for academic, personal, or medical reasons.
 Requests for a leave of absence should be directed to the Associate Dean of the relevant unit.
 A leave may be granted for up to one full academic year.
 Leaves would not impact a student’s eligibility for grants and scholarships that had been originally awarded.
-The deadline to take a leave of absence is at the end of three continuous terms of active status without enrollment in all three terms.
+The deadline to take a leave of absence is at the end of three consecutive terms of active status without enrollment in all three terms.

 Should a student wish to extend this leave beyond a year they must make the request to do so in writing to Dean’s Office personnel and/or the Associate Dean.
 Students not requesting an extension will be automatically withdrawn from the university.